 EMERGENCY MEDICAL TECHNICIAN - General Info

 Emergency Medical Technician is a great career choice for someone interested in the healthcare field.
-This comprehensive program consists of six modules, clinical experience, and CPR.
+This comprehensive program consists of seven modules, clinical experience, and CPR.
 The classroom courses are taught at the NCC campus, and clinical experience is obtained at various approved clinical sites.

 Emergency Medical Technicians, also known as EMTs, care for the sick and injured in emergency medical settings.
 People’s lives often depend on the quick reaction and competent care provided by an EMT.
 EMTs respond to emergency calls, performing medical services, and transporting patients to and from medical facilities.

 National, state, and local data indicates that there will be a continued need for Emergency Medical Technicians through the next decade.